-Semantics and Philosophy in Europe 7, Berlin, June 26-28 2014

-Tillmann Pross, Antje Roßdeutscher (IMS University of Stuttgart) prosstn;antje@ims.uni-stuttgart.de
+Workshop Bridging Formal and Conceptual Semantics, Düsseldorf, 12-13 April 2014 Tillmann Pross & Antje Roßdeutscher, IMS University of Stuttgart, prosstn,antje@ims.uni-stuttgart.de

-1 Overview
+Overview

-- We perceive the gap between truth-conditional and conceptual structures which this session addresses as pertaining to the different principles according to which the formal semantics of sentences and the conceptual semantics of lexical items is derived. - We propose that word meaning, and in particular the meaning of morphologically complex words, is structured according to the same syntactic principles underlying the structure of sentence meaning. - This allows us to isolate the formal components of word meaning from the conceptual components. - We illustrate our approach to syntactically structured word semantics with spatial German denominal prefixand particle-verbs (p-verbs). - We argue that the contribution of conceptual semantics in word meaning shows up in the form of selection restrictions on possible fillers of argument slots of the verb. - We propose a statistical approach to selectional preference strength as a measure on the relation between formal and conceptual semantics in a given word.
+- We perceive of the gap between formal and conceptual semantics which this Workshop adresses as pertaining to the different principles according to which the formal semantics of sentences and the conceptual semantics of lexical items is derived. - We propose that word meaning, and in particular the meaning of morphologically complex words, is structured according to the same syntactic principles underlying the structure of sentence meaning. - We illustrate our approach to syntactically structured word semantics with spatial German denominal prefix- and particle-verbs (p-verbs). - We argue that the contribution of conceptual semantics in the semantics of a verb shows up as selection restrictions on possible fillers of argument slots of the verb and in the combination of the roots of the verb. - We propose a statistical approach to selectional preference strength as a measure on the relation between formal and conceptual semantics.

-2 Pervasive semantics
+1 Pervasive semantics